dejanfajfar/uberbyte.rs/README.md

 - Flip all bits in the byte
 - Provide constant bit masks for each bit
 - Provide OR, XOR, AND operations
+- A developer friendly implementation of a byte array

 # Usage